 He called on Mayor Michelle Wu and the Boston City Council to form a commission to investigate racist incidents in the city.

-Wu condemned the march by the white supremacists over the weekend, calling the group “cowardly” and “disgusting.”
+Wu just hook up apps the march by the white supremacists over the weekend, calling the group “cowardly” and “disgusting.”

 Wu is scheduled to attend a law enforcement briefing on white supremacist activity in the region at Boston Police headquarters Tuesday afternoon.